Challenging and contesting a will may sound the same but there are differences between them.

 Contesting a will is based on the claim that you have not been properly provided for by the will – and so you are seeking a greater portion of the estate.
 Sometimes this may entail specific property, but it may also be an adjustment of a specified percentage of the estate being given to you.

 Can I get sued for challenging or contesting a will?

-As long as you commence your estate dispute appropriately, you are unlikely to be sued for challenging or contesting a will in Queensland.
-Early legal advice about your rights and position can often be the key to effectively managing your interests, and ensuring your claim is proper and sound, as well as offering the possibility to explore whether any alternative means are available to obtain a positive outcome.
+As long as you commence your estate dispute appropriately, you are unlikely to be sued for challenging or contesting a will in QLD.
+Early legal advice about your rights and position can often be the key to effectively managing your interests, and ensuring your claim is proper and sound.
+This is as well as offering the possibility to explore whether any alternative options are available to obtain a positive outcome.
 Consult our Wills lawyers to guide you on this.

 On the other side, there can be serious consequences to litigation, so if a meritless claim is unreasonably pursued, then the court may order that the party with the unreasonable and baseless claim has to pay the legal costs of the other party.

 This publication is for information only and is not legal advice.
 You should obtain advice that is specific to your circumstances and not rely on this publication as legal advice.
 If there are any issues you would like us to advise you on arising from this publication, please let us know.